google/WebFundamentals/src/content/en/updates/posts/2016/06/persistent-storage.markdown

   });
 {% endhighlight %}

-This feature is still somewhat experimental - so in order to keep from prematurely baking this design in before it’s fully specified and agreed upon, we’ve implemented this feature in Chrome Stable as an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md).
+This feature is still somewhat experimental.
+So in order to keep from prematurely baking this design in before it’s fully specified and agreed upon, we’ve implemented this feature in Chrome Stable as an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md).
-In order to use this API in Chrome Stable, you’ll need to [request a token](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md#how-do-i-enable-an-experimental-feature-on-my-origin) and insert it in your application, and the trial will end in October 2016.
+To use this API in Chrome Stable, you’ll need to [request a token](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md#how-do-i-enable-an-experimental-feature-on-my-origin) and insert it in your application.

+The trial will end in October 2016.
 (By that point, we expect to have figured out any changes necessary to stabilize the feature and move it out from Origin Trials.)
 Or, of course, your users can use Chrome Canary, or enable experimental web features in